 “First Man really captures Dad’s personality,” said Mark in an interview with Universe Today, “but more than that, it captures the personality of both our parents.
 It was really important for us from the beginning that the filmmakers tell the story the way we remembered it and the way it really happened.”

-Once they learned that authenticity and accuracy were important to director Damien Chazelle and screenwriter Josh Singer, they were drawn in to the process and became consultants for the film.
+Once the Armstrong brothers learned that authenticity and accuracy were important to director Damien Chazelle and screenwriter Josh Singer, they were drawn in to the process and became consultants for the film.

 “We said, ‘we’ll get you any information you want,’ because telling the story the proper way was really important to us,” said Mark.

 “The fact that they wanted to try to make as accurate a movie as possible was a good thing,” Rick said.
 “So, we wanted to make sure they had all the information they could get to be able to do that.”